NzolaKiampava/philosophers/README.md

 ## Overview

-The Dining Philosophers Problem involves five philosophers seated at a round table with a fork between each pair.
+The <b>Dining Philosophers Problem</b> involves five philosophers seated at a round table with a fork between each pair.
 Philosophers alternate between thinking, eating, and sleeping:
 - **Thinking**: The philosopher contemplates the mysteries of the universe.
 - **Eating**: The philosopher picks up two forks, one on each side, and eats.
 - **Sleeping**: The philosopher rests after eating.